Maritime Centre: 1980s expansion

 Under the agreement with MT&T, Trizec possessed an option to add another seven or eight floors within 8.5 years.
 A building permit for the addition was issued in June 1982, and construction began later that year.
 The first phase of the tower had included extra, empty elevator shafts that were put into service with the expansion of the building, estimated in 1982 to cost C$24 million.
-The same principal consultants that had worked on phase one of the complex were also employed on the addition project, namely: Webb Zerafa Menkes Housden (architecture firm), George Brandys & Associates (structural engineer), and Robert McAlpine Ltd. (general contractor).
+The same principal consultants that had worked on the first phase of the complex were also employed on the addition project, namely: Webb Zerafa Menkes Housden (architecture firm), George Brandys & Associates (structural engineer), and Robert McAlpine Ltd. (general contractor).

+Completed in the summer of 1984, the expansion project added seven storeys to the tower with an additional 176000 sqft of office space, bringing the total leasable area of the building to 622000 sqft.

 Ownership

 In 1995, Trizec sold the complex, as well as the nearby Centennial Building, to Fortis Properties of St. John's, which paid C$42 million for the two buildings.

 On October 13, 2015, Fortis Inc. announced that it had sold its commercial real estate portfolio, including Maritime Centre, to Slate Office REIT.
+Slate Office REIT was renamed Ravelin Properties REIT on 31 December 2024.

 Design

+Architecture

 The complex was designed by architects Webb Zerafa Menkes Housden of Toronto and Dumaresq and Byrne of Halifax.
-Completed in 1977, the original structure had 14 storeys; another seven floors were added in 1988.
+Completed in 1977, the original structure had 14 storeys; another seven floors were added in the 1980s.
 The building stands at 78 metres and has 21 floors, including the two retail levels.
 It is notable for the strong wind tunnel effect it creates at street level.

-Maritime Centre was designed to avoid blocking the view from Citadel Hill to various parts of Halifax Harbour, hence the building's peculiar angle to the street.
+Relationship to viewplane by-law

+Maritime Centre was designed at the same time the former City of Halifax was developing a viewplanes by-law that would protect certain views of Halifax Harbour from Citadel Hill.
+In November 1973, the president of MT&T, Gordon Archibald, stated that the tower would not block the view of George's Island from the hill.
+The city also rejected certain candidate viewplanes that would have affected the MT&T project.
+Halifax council passed the viewplanes by-law in January 1974.
+Trizec Equities appealed the new by-law on 28 February 1974, which came as a surprise as the project was not thought to clash with the approved viewplanes.
+Trizec and MT&T argued that a line (delineating the edge of the George's Island viewplane) shown on a map distributed at a public hearing pertaining to the proposed by-law differed slightly compared to a later map showing the approved viewplanes, thereby bringing their building plans into conflict with the new law.
+This allegation turned out to be true.
+Halifax council therefore considered the developers to have a legitimate case, and on 14 August 1974, council voted to amend the by-law, slightly reducing the extent of the George's Island viewplane, thereby allowing the Maritime Centre development to proceed.